 Businesses that deal with a constant flow of products that need to be delivered from a production point to the point of consumption rely on transportation and logistics companies to take care of all transportation, supply and demand services, regardless of the field of activity.

-This is because transporting products – particularly perishables - from one place to another can be a nightmare, especially for small businesses, which can be costly, and often poses a significant risk to a business’s reputation when its clients receive the product much later than anticipated or the products are physically damaged thus leading to a significant cut in profit margins to a business.
+This is because transporting products – particularly perishables - from one place to another can be a nightmare, especially for small businesses, which can be costly, and often poses a significant risk to a business’s reputation when its clients receive the product much later than anticipated or the products are physically damaged thus leading to a substantial cut in profit margins to a business.

 Logistics providers are companies that provide, but not limited to, the following services:

 What this means is that a business outsources much if not all of its logistics operations to a specialized and reliable company that knows the specifics on how to handle and care for the product being delivered.
 Such services include transportation modes ranging from air, rail, road, water, cable, pipeline and space, which can be divided into infrastructure, vehicles, and operations.

 Apart from enabling trade between people, which in turn establishes civilizations, another reason why transportation and logistics management is vital for both small and large businesses is that logistics executives make individual decisions beyond the mode of transportation such as: